-Our school Charter School is committed to serving healthy meals to children, with plenty of fruits, vegetables, whole grains, and fat-free and low-fat milk; that are moderate in sodium, low insaturated fat, and have zero grams trans fat per serving (nutrition label or manufacturer's specification); and to meeting the nutrition needs of school children within their calorie requirements.
+Our school district is committed to serving healthy meals to children, with plenty of fruits, vegetables, whole grains, and fat-free and low-fat milk; that are moderate in sodium, low in saturated fat, and have zero grams trans fat per serving (nutrition label or manufacturer's specification); and to meeting the nutrition needs of school children within their calorie requirements.
 The school meal programs aim to improve the diet and health of school children, help mitigate childhood obesity, model healthy eating to support the development of lifelong healthy eating patterns and support healthy choices while accommodating cultural food preferences and special dietary needs.

-All schools within the Charter School participate in USDA child nutrition programs, including the NationalSchool Lunch Program (NSLP) and the School Breakfast Program (SBP).
-All schools within the Charter School are committed to offering school meals through the NSLP and SBP programs, and otherapplicable Federal child nutrition programs, that:
+All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP) and the School Breakfast Program (SBP).
+The District also operates additional nutrition-related programs and activities including All schools within the District are committed to offering school meals through the NSLP and SBP programs, and other applicable Federal child nutrition programs, that:

-- Are accessible to all students; - Are appealing and attractive to children; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-(The Charter School offers reimbursable school meals that meet USDAnutrition standards.) - Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques: - Whole fruit options are available daily - Daily fruit options are displayed in a location in the line of sight and reach of students. - Daily vegetable options are bundled into all grab-and-go meals available to students. - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal. - Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas. - A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.). - Student surveys and taste testing opportunities are used to inform menu development, dining space decor and promotional ideas. - Menus will be posted on the Charter School website or individual school websites, and will includenutrient content and ingredients. - School meals are administered by a team of child nutrition professionals. - The Charter School child nutrition program will accommodate students with special dietary needs. - Students will be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated (meets Healthy Schools Program Gold-level criteria). - Students are served lunch at a reasonable and appropriate time of day. - Participation in Federal child nutrition programs will be promoted among students and families to help ensure that families know what programs are available in their children's school.
+- Are accessible to all students;

+- Are appealing and attractive to children;

+- Are served in clean and pleasant settings;

+- Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
+(The District offers reimbursable school meals that meet USDA nutrition standards.) - Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques: - Whole fruit options are available daily - Daily fruit options are displayed in a location in the line of sight and reach of students. - Daily vegetable options are bundled into all grab-and-go meals available to students. - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal. - Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas. - A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.). - Student surveys and taste testing opportunities are used to inform menu development, dining space decor and promotional ideas. - Menus will be posted on the District website or individual school websites, and will include nutrient content and ingredients. - School meals are administered by a team of child nutrition professionals. - The District child nutrition program will accommodate students with special dietary needs. - Students will be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated (meets Healthy Schools Program Gold-level criteria). - Students are served lunch at a reasonable and appropriate time of day. - Participation in Federal child nutrition programs will be promoted among students and families to help ensure that families know what programs are available in their children's school.